auyer/rcpassos.me/posts/ebpf/index.md

     }

 rawFd, _, e1 := Syscall6(SYS_PERF_EVENT_OPEN, uintptr(unsafe.Pointer(attr)), uintptr(pid), uintptr(cpu), uintptr(groupFd), uintptr(flags), 0)
-// r0 is the file descriptor of the perf event
+// rawFd is the file descriptor of the perf event
 // ... check error e1

 // this is the file descriptor of the perf event we want to trace